Introduction to Data Structures:

 Definition and Characteristics of Sets:

-– Sets are unordered, which means that they are not indexed
+- Sets are unordered, meaning they are not indexed.

-– Sets are mutable, which means that we can add or remove elements from them
+- Sets are mutable, allowing us to add or remove elements.

 Creating a Set: